tsl143/itsopensource/content/blog/how-to-serve-api-locally-with-webpack/index.md

 author: trishul
 ---

-While building a data driven web-app, the frontend needs to consume various APIs and we require to mock the data somehow generally, we tend to launch a different local server to serve static response.
+While building a data driven web-app, the frontend needs to consume various APIs and we require to mock the data somehow generally, we tend to launch a different local server to serve a static response.
 Webpack provides a super easy and efficient way to handle this.
 Webpack launches a devserver to serve the app, which can also be used to serve the API response.

 We need to add a `devServer` entry to the webpack config, which would look something like this: